August 2017 - by John Lau, Managing Director, Firefly Lighting Design

 The key approach to creating a unique identity was to adopt a more residential feel to the space that would be soft and inviting.
 This would provide a natural setting for the furniture and create a non-threatening ambience to encourage visitors to breach the threshold and engage with the product and staff.

 Having investigated a few technical approaches with different light sources and luminaries we refined our brief for the actual hardware.
 It had to be discreet, simple, easy to install, and cost effective.
 We had initially looked at hiring lighting, but nothing on offer seemed to fulfill the brief in terms of light quality, aesthetics, ease of installation, and budget.

-This is where Soraa really came into its own and provided the perfect solution.
+This is where SORAA really came into its own and provided the perfect solution.
 The ethos of retrofit-ability in the sense that light quality, driver and optics were available in the lamp package alone, allowed us to propose a very basic and cost effective track solution whilst still achieving the lighting aesthetic we desired.
-For the final specification, we utilized the Soraa VIVID MR16-GU10 lamp featuring VP3 VIVID COLOR technology in a 2700K colour temperate mounted in a very low-cost track spotlight.
+For the final specification, we utilized the SORAA VIVID MR16-GU10 lamp featuring VP3 VIVID COLOR technology in a 2700K color temperate mounted in a very low-cost track spotlight.
 This means the equipment can be re-used for future events, ensuring the lighting quality was retained.

 When viewed against the surrounding stands the Channels stand was so vibrant and visually engaging that visitors to the show naturally gravitated towards it.
 We were pleased that our experience in lighting from one sector could be translated into a different sphere with such success.